superuser-blog/superuser/superuser_hugo/content/posts/2017-05-07-reconfigure-zynq-pl-go.md

 Yeah, tha's it!
 Make sure you're running it as root.

-Don't have a nice Linux running on ZedBoard yet? have a look at <a href="//superuser.blog/pynq-linux-on-zedboard/" target="_blank" rel="noopener noreferrer">PYNQ Linux on ZedBoard</a>
+Don't have a nice Linux running on ZedBoard yet? have a look at [PYNQ Linux on ZedBoard](https://superuser.blog/pynq-linux-on-zedboard)